PulsarSearchSoft/astrotypes/src/cpp/pss/astrotypes/sigproc/doc/sigproc_tutorial.md

 TimeFrequency data types do not, for reasons of runtime speed, inherit from a common base class.

 Fortunately this is easier than it sounds. astrotypes::sigproc provides helpers to do this for you and all you need to do is provide a template class for your code.
+See the sigproc_cat.cpp in the examples directory.

-@example "sigproc_cat.cpp"
+\include "../examples/src/sigproc_cat.cpp"

 ## Non-Standard Sigproc Headers
 The Sigproc format has been much abused, and people have added many non-standard headers.